Aicent-Stack/manifesto/rfcs/RFC-015-GUIXU-VOID.md

 3.  **Resurrection Pulse**: The node resumes the 12ns rhythm on the new hardware in **< 1,000,000 ns (1ms)**.

 ### 8.2 Substrate Blacklisting
-The "bricked" hardware from the GUI XU event is permanently blacklisted.
+The "bricked" hardware from the GUIXU event is permanently blacklisted.
 *   The silicon’s unique entropy signature is etched into the **RPKI Merkle-DAG**.
 *   Even if the attacker formats the RAM or replaces the OS, the substrate remains **"Ischemic"**—incapable of ever again passing the 10,000-pulse Baptism (RFC-009).